aarrico/resume/resume.md

 ## EDUCATION

 **UNIVERSITY OF TENNESSEE, KNOXVILLE, TN**
 Master of Science in Materials Science & Engineering
+Thesis: Study of Thermodynamic Fragility and Chemical Order in a CuZr Metallic Glass from MD Simulation

 **DUQUESNE UNIVERSITY, PITTSBURGH, PA**
 Bachelor of Science in Physics
 Bachelor of Arts in Computer Science
 Bachelor of Arts in Mathematics
+Society of Physics Students President 2010-2012

 ## LANGUAGES & PLATFORMS